 - Explain how data can be structured and stored in HDF5.

 - Navigate to metadata in an HDF5 file, making it "self describing".

 - Explore HDF5 files using the free HDFView application.

 Install the free HDFView application.
 This application allows you to explore the contents of an HDF5 file easily.
 Click here to go to the download page.

 Data to Download

-NOTE: The first file downloaded has an .HDF5 file extension, the second file downloaded above has an .h5 extension.
+NOTE: The first file downloaded has an .HDF5 file extension, the second file downloaded below has an .h5 extension.
 Both extensions represent the HDF5 data type.

 Select the HDFView download option that matches the operating system (Mac OS X, Windows, or Linux) and computer setup (32 bit vs 64 bit) that you have.